ddella/Docker-OpenSSL/README.md

 ssh -l root -p 2222 127.0.0.1
 ```

-Use this command to create a certificate in the future:
+Use this command to create a certificate, in the future (or the past):
 ```shell
 cd /var/tmp/
 LD_PRELOAD=libfaketime.so.1 FAKETIME="2035-01-01 10:10:00" ./self_signed_ecc.sh bogus_certificate